FailAcademy/learning/adp-london/_slides/week-03/01-intro-to-node.md

 }
 ```

-Call the script:
+You can now call this script from the command line:

 ```shell
 npm start
 ```

+You can give your scripts any name you like.
+Try renaming the `start` script to something else.
+Can you still run the script by name using the `npm` command?

 ---

-# Restarting the Server

-It can get annoying when you have to restart the server on changes.

-- How might we restart the server on file changes?

----

 # Nodemon

-Install "Nodemon".
+When developing Node applications, you'll have to restart the webserver after you make changes in your files.
+Use the Nodemon tool to automate server restarts on file changes.

 ```shell
 npm install --save-dev nodemon
 ```

-Nodemon will automatically restart the server when changes are made.

 Change your start script to use "nodemon" instead of "node".

 ```js